Flag of Syria: First republican flag (1930–1958, 1961–1963)

+Portrait of a woman with the national flag of Syria, also known as the Independence flag.

 The flag's green colour stood for the Rashidun, white represented the Umayyads and black symbolised the Abbasids.
 Originally, the three red stars represented the three districts of Syria: the "states" of Aleppo, Damascus, and Deir ez-Zor.
 In 1936, the Sanjak of Latakia and Jebel Druze were added to Syria, and the representation of the three stars was changed, with the first representing the districts of Aleppo, Damascus and Deir ez-Zor, the second Jebel Druze, and the final star representing Sanjak of Latakia.
 The flag was used as a symbol for the desire for autonomy, for Syrians to rally around when France reneged on its agreement to leave the country, due to the outbreak of World War II.
 The symbolism was as follows: black for the dark oppressed past, white for a promising future and red for the blood to be sacrificed to move from the former to the latter.
 The flag was adopted when Syria gained its independence on 17 April 1946.
 The standard was used until the creation of the United Arab Republic, a state union of Syria and Egypt, in 1958.
 After the collapse of the United Arab Republic, Syria continued to use the UAR's flag until 28 September 1961, when the independence flag was restored to disassociate Syria from the former failed union.